dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 We have a [Record Editor](/articles/record-editor/) that makes it easy to add records.
 Click **Manage** to open the editor.

-## Step 5: Understanding SSL certificates
+## Step 5: Understanding certificates

 ### What are certificates?